 Performance & Aesthetics

-View at Zwilling.com Shop on Amazon
+View at Zwilling.com/miyabi | Shop on Amazon

 Explore more top Japanese knife brands.

-When it comes to blending centuries-old Japanese blade-forging techniques with modern German engineering, the Miyabi series stands in a class of its own.
+When it comes to blending centuries-old Japanese blade-forging techniques with modern German engineering, the Miyabi Kaizen II series stands in a class of its own.
 Created by Zwilling J.A.
 Henckels in Seki City — Japan’s legendary knife-making hub, these knives exemplify the very best of both worlds.

 Verdict:

 While Miyabi knives sit at a premium price point that may be more than the some cooks wish to spend, its combination of heritage steel, artisan craftsmanship, and German-backed quality control make it a lasting investment.
-For home cooks and professionals seeking a knife that performs flawlessly and tells a story with every slice, the Miyabi is worth every cent.
+For home cooks and professionals seeking a knife that performs flawlessly and tells a story with every slice, the Miyabi Kaizen II is worth every cent.

 — BKB